Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Adaptive clothing can include, but is not limited to, key features such as:

-Side seam belt attachments: Many adaptive garments, like dresses or shirts, are designed with belts and waist ties attached at the side rather than the back: this minimizes discomfort for people in seated positions, like wheelchair users.
+• Side seam belt attachments: Many adaptive garments, like dresses or shirts, are designed with belts and waist ties attached at the side rather than the back: this minimizes discomfort for people in seated positions, like wheelchair users.

-Seamless construction: Clothing made with minimal seams or seams placed in non-irritating locations can help individuals with sensory sensitivities or skin conditions.
+• Seamless construction: Clothing made with minimal seams or seams placed in non-irritating locations can help individuals with sensory sensitivities or skin conditions.

-Adjustable features: Some adaptive clothing items include adjustable necklines, cuffs, or waists, so the garment can be modified for comfort or size.
+• Adjustable features: Some adaptive clothing items include adjustable necklines, cuffs, or waists, so the garment can be modified for comfort or size.

-Tube access: The addition of holes to pockets and seams helps individuals with the use of any medical devices, while also protecting modesty when tubes are required.
+• Tube access: The addition of holes to pockets and seams helps individuals with the use of any medical devices, while also protecting modesty when tubes are required.

-Large pockets: Making sure there's enough room in the garment’s pockets to carry everything from essentials to medical devices.
+• Large pockets: Making sure there's enough room in the garment’s pockets to carry everything from essentials to medical devices.

-Easy-wear technologies: Fabrics like modal and those with moisture-wicking properties help keep the wearer comfortable.
+• Easy-wear technologies: Fabrics like modal and those with moisture-wicking properties help keep the wearer comfortable.

-On trend: Our adaptive collection includes the same great style, on-trend pieces as our main collections, but has been adapted to suit our customers with diverse needs.
+• Stylish: Our adaptive collection includes the same great style, on-trend pieces as our main collections, but has been adapted to suit our customers with diverse needs.

 Why is adaptive fashion important?

 Adaptive fashion is important for several reasons, all of which contribute to improving the lives of people living with health conditions and disabilities.
+It goes beyond just the functional aspects of clothing to also promote dignity, independence and inclusivity.

 What are the benefits of adaptive clothing?

-Adaptive clothing provides numerous benefits, including:
+Accessible clothing offers numerous benefits, including:

-• Supporting mental health: Struggling to put on clothes, feeling uncomfortable, or not being able to express yourself through personal style can lead to frustration, isolation, and lower self esteem.
+• Supports mental health: Struggling to put on clothes, feeling uncomfortable, or not being able to express yourself through personal style can lead to frustration, isolation, and lower self esteem.
 Adaptive fashion alleviates some of these emotional challenges, providing a sense of empowerment.

 • Encouraging innovation: The growing demand for adaptive fashion encourages designers and brands to think more creatively about how they design clothing for a wider range of bodies and abilities.
-It pushes the boundaries of fashion design and drives innovation, resulting in new materials, techniques, and ideas that benefit both the adaptive and general populations.
+It pushes the boundaries of fashion design and drives innovation, resulting in new materials, techniques and ideas that benefit both the adaptive and general populations.

 • Saving money, time, effort and energy: By decreasing the need to alter clothes, time wasted figuring out what will work with their bodies, or dealing with a large number of clothing returns.